MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/datatemplateselector.md

 ## -remarks

-For more info about data templates, see the [DataTemplate](../microsoft.ui.xaml/datatemplate.md) class and [Item containers and templates](/windows/apps/design/controls/item-containers-templates).
+For more info and examples, see [Data template selection](/windows/apps/design/controls/data-template-selector).
+For more general info about data templates, see the [DataTemplate](../microsoft.ui.xaml/datatemplate.md) class and [Item containers and templates](/windows/apps/design/controls/item-containers-templates).

 The base DataTemplateSelector class is not used as an object element in XAML.
 However, it is a common scenario to derive a custom DataTemplateSelector, map a xmlns prefix for the custom class and its namespace/assembly, and then refer to an instance of the custom class as defined in a [Resources](../microsoft.ui.xaml/frameworkelement_resources.md) block in XAML.
 This makes it possible to refer to the custom template selector class by **x:Key**, and use that reference to set the value of properties such as [ItemTemplateSelector](itemscontrol_itemtemplateselector.md) in XAML templates and visual states.